I knew there was more to life after I experienced the liberating freedom of climbing Denali (also referred to at the time as Mt. McKinley).

 My early years were conventional: I studied hard in high school, went off to Amherst College, then landed a job with an elite consulting firm in Boston.
-Three years into it, a colleague invited me on an expedition to climb Mt.
-McKinley in Alaska.
+Three years into it, a colleague invited me on an expedition to climb Denali in Alaska.
 I had no climbing experience, but something about the offer instantly appealed to me.

-While on McKinley, I saw mountain peaks glow purple at 2am, heard avalanches roar down mile-high walls, and skied across blue-ice glaciers.
+While on Denali, I saw mountain peaks glow purple at 2am, heard avalanches roar down mile-high walls, and skied across blue-ice glaciers.
 For five weeks, I lived in a nylon tent, ate freeze-dried food, and pursued nothing but the supremely self-indulgent goal of climbing the continent’s highest peak.
 It was arduous—but strangely liberating.
 Immersed in the sub-culture of climbers who organized their lives around seeking adventure, I felt a certain sense of freedom.

 I returned to my consulting job…but something inside was brewing.
 I knew there was more to life—and I had to go experience it.
 Two years later, I left Bain, bought a Nikon FM2 and 200 rolls of film, cashed in my frequent flier miles, and set off to see the world for a full year.

 Only three months into it, I felt tired.
 I found myself one afternoon huddled against a rock fence outside a small village in Nepal, writing in my journal at 16,000 feet elevation.
 I could not believe the words coming from my pen: I had lived my dream of travel…and now wanted to go home.

 “Is this really the end of the road?”
 I asked myself.
 “Am I selling out on myself?”
 I then had an epiphany that would change the course of my life: I realized I had experienced what I needed to, and I wanted to go home—but not to the life I left behind.